mems/calepin/Applications/Applications.md

 > - Add `$` to search for matches in suggestions.
 – [Awesome Bar - Search your Firefox bookmarks, history and tabs from the address bar | Firefox Help](https://support.mozilla.org/en-US/kb/awesome-bar-search-firefox-bookmarks-history-tabs#w_changing-results-on-the-fly_2)

+- Open Tabs to the right of the current tab: `about:config?filter=browser.tabs.insertAfterCurrent`, https://addons.mozilla.org/en-US/firefox/addon/always-right/

 ## Thunderbird

 Wrap lines: